 The original USS Trippe was built in the fledgling port of Black Rock as a merchant vessel.
 As the War of 1812 reached the Niagara Frontier, she was bought by the U.S Navy and hastily converted into a warship.
 The Trippe was the smallest vessel to fight in the Battle of Lake Erie.
 Our boat began as the personal project of the late Kevin McCarthy and evolved into a full-fledged BMC volunteer-built project.
 When the boat is launched, she will serve as an operating example of a traditionally rigged Lake Erie sloop.

-The Buffalo Wailer is another community boatbuilding project underway at our 90 Arthur St. shop.
-The Wailer is a newly built example of a historic, locally significant design: the Lake Erie shallop.
+The Endeavour is another community boatbuilding project completed at our 90 Arthur St. shop.
+The Endeavour is a newly built example of a historic, locally significant design: the Lake Erie shallop.
 Prior to the age of motorized boats, shallops like this were the typical commercial fishing boat in Buffalo and Lake Erie.
 At 20’ long, the Wailer is a shorter, more nimble version of the traditional shallop design.

-This project has been undertaken by a capable and dedicated crew of volunteers.
-When launched, the Wailer will join the BMC’s on-the-water fleet and offer new opportunities for youth and community sailing programs.
+This project was undertaken by a dedicated crew of volunteers and completed in the spring of 2023.
+TheEndeavour joined the BMC’s on-the-water fleet and will continue to offer youth and community sailing programs.

 The Erie Traveler is a 52-foot replica Durham boat built in 2016-2017 at the Buffalo Maritime Center by a team of 40 volunteers for the Lockport Locks Heritage District.

 Based on extensive research, the boat is a replica of those that were in use on the Niagara Frontier when the Erie Canal opened and were quickly repurposed to the canal.

 This year, the boat begins its sixth season in Lockport, New York where it is used by the Lockport Locks Heritage District Corporation to demonstrate the functioning of the restored Erie Canal Flight of Five locks.